-In connection with its derivative activities, the University generally maintains master netting agreements and collateral agreements with its counterparties.
+In connection with its investments in derivatives, the University maintains master netting agreements and collateral agreements with its counterparties.
 These agreements provide the University the right, in the event of default by the counterparty (such as bankruptcy or a failure to pay or perform), to net a counterparty's rights and obligations under the agreement and to liquidate and offset collateral against any net amount owed by the counterparty.
 Collateral, generally in the form of debt obligations issued by the US Treasury, is exchanged on a daily basis as required by fluctuations in the market.

 Specific credit limits are established for counterparties based on their individual credit ratings.
 Credit limits are monitored daily by the University and are adjusted according to policy, as necessary.
-Some of the financial instruments entered into by the University contain creditrisk-related contingency features that allow the parties to the agreement to demand immediate payment for outstanding contracts and/or collateral.
+Some of the financial instruments entered into by the University contain credit-risk-related contingency features that allow the parties to the agreement to demand immediate payment for outstanding contracts and/or collateral.

-The following table presents information about the University's derivatives by primary risk exposure for the years ended June 30, 2019 and 2018 (in thousands of dollars):
+The following table presents information about the University's derivatives by primary risk exposure for the years ended June 30, 2021 and 2020 (in thousands of dollars):